MarkZH/Genetic_Chess/README.md

 the opponent's pieces currently under attack.

 #### Pawn Advancement Gene
-Measures the progress of all pawns towards the opposite side of the board with bonuses for promotion.
+Measures the progress of all pawns towards the opposite side of the board.

 #### Sphere of Influence Gene
-Counts the number of squares attacked by all pieces, weighted by the square's proximity to the opponent's king and inversely weighted by the attacking piece's strength.
-A weaker piece attacking a square is better since there's less motivation to retreat if it is threatened.
+Counts the number of squares attacked by all pieces.
+Bonus points are awarded if the square can be attacked with a legal move.

 #### Total Force Gene
 Sums the strength (according to the Piece Strength Gene) of all the player's